Rights

 Lasted Rights

-According to the U.S. Bureau of Justice Statistics (BJS), about 80% of criminal defendants in the United States rely on…
+According to the Bureau of Justice Statistics (BJS), drug offenses made up 46.1% of all federal prison sentences in 2022.…